ivankrister/data-table/README.md

 This will:
 - Install all required dependencies
-- Install required shadcn/ui components (button, input, table, popover, calendar)
+- Install required shadcn/ui components (button, input, table, popover, calendar) - will overwrite existing components
 - Create the component directory structure
 - Provide instructions for copying the component files